zramsay/eris-cli/docs/tutorials/getting-started.md

 # Step 1.
 Install the Eris Platform

-**Dependencies**: `eris` has 2 dependencies: [Docker](https://www.docker.com/) and [Docker Machine](https://https://docs.docker.com/machine/).
+**Dependencies**: `eris` has 2 dependencies: [Docker](https://www.docker.com/) and for macOS and Windows *only* [Docker Machine](https://https://docs.docker.com/machine/).
 Docker is a run anywhere container solution which makes development, deployment, testing, and running of ecosystem applications a breeze and Docker Machine allows you to run Docker on remote machines.
 For Linux, Docker Machine dependency is optional but recommended.

 Currently we consider the most workable setup to be (what our tests consider authoritative) with these operating system and dependencies' versions: